Troubleshooting

 Q: I'm using !prompt_freeze = 0 to make sprites move while Mario is dead, but it also causes autoscrollers to keep going.
 How do I stop them?

-A: vanilla autoscrollers should already stop when dying with this options turned on, while custom autoscrollers need to be handled on a case-by-case basis by adding a check for Mario's state.
+A: Vanilla autoscrollers should already stop when dying with this options turned on, while custom autoscrollers need to be handled on a case-by-case basis by adding a check for Mario's state.
 This is usually simple to fix by adding a code like this at the beginning of your custom autoscroller's main code:

 LDA $71